Particular/docs.particular.net/nservicebus/serialization/newtonsoft.md

 snippet: NewtonsoftAttributes

+> [!NOTE]
-NOTE: By default, the Json.NET serializer adds a Byte Order Mark (BOM).
+> By default, the Json.NET serializer adds a Byte Order Mark (BOM).
 To disable it, see the [custom writer](/nservicebus/serialization/newtonsoft.md#usage-custom-writer) section.

 ### Custom settings